Claude Osteen: Early career

+Los Angeles Dodgers

 After two years with an earned run average (ERA) under 3.00 (1965–1966), Osteen was considered a top-notch starter and a workhorse.
 In those two years, Osteen and the Dodgers reached two straight World Series (the only two he would reach in his career).
-In the 1965 World Series, the Dodgers went on to beat the Minnesota Twins in 7 games, with Osteen pitching brilliantly.
+In the 1965 World Series, the Dodgers beat the Minnesota Twins in 7 games, with Osteen pitching brilliantly.
 He had a 0.64 ERA in the Series, with a 1–1 record including a shutout, which came after teammates Don Drysdale and Sandy Koufax had lost their respective games (the first two games of the Series).
 In the 1966 World Series, the Dodgers were beaten by the Baltimore Orioles in four games.
-Osteen was charged with the loss, in a 1–0 pitcher's duel with Wally Bunker in Game 3, despite giving up only three hits in seven innings; a home run by Paul Blair accounted for the game's only run.
+Osteen was charged with the loss, in a 1–0 pitchers' duel with Wally Bunker in Game 3, despite giving up only three hits in seven innings; a home run by Paul Blair accounted for the game's only run.
 Osteen's final postseason statistics include a 0.86 ERA with seven strikeouts in 21 innings pitched.

 In 1967, Osteen reached his first All-Star game.
 His season totals included a 17–17 record, a 3.22 ERA and 152 strikeouts in 2881/3 innings pitched.
 He hurled 14 complete games, with five shutouts.
 In 1968, Osteen was one of the game's consistent hard-luck losers; despite a very respectable 3.08 ERA, he only won 12 of 30 decisions.
 The 12 victories would be his fewest in a season from 1964 to 1973; the 18 losses tied him with Ray Sadecki for the major league lead.
 In 1969, Osteen won 20 games for the first time and set a number of career highs, including 321 innings pitched, 183 strikeouts, 16 complete games, and 7 shutouts.